zsciscente/my-first-hash-onl01-seng-pt-120819/README.md

 In the `shipping_manifest` method, set a variable called `the_manifest` equal to a hash.

-Fill that hash with key/value pairs that describe the following information then return the hash:
+Fill that hash with key/value pairs that describe the following information and then return the hash:

 Inventory | Quantity
 ------------ | -------------